 This case study is based on the 2016/17 Sustainability Report by Ford that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.

-Ensuring ethical business practices are implemented across the company’s operations worldwide is a key priority for Ford, in striving to be a good corporate citizen.
+Making sure ethical business practices are implemented across the company’s operations worldwide is a key priority for Ford, in trying to be a good corporate citizen.
 In order to promote a culture of compliance and ethics across its operations Ford took action to:

 - provide ethics advice